-The first expedition with our new truck will be departing in May 2019 when the truck is finished in Poznan.
+The first leg of our global expedition with the new truck will be departing in Summer 2019 when the truck is finished in Poznan.
 This adventure will follow a familiar path to the 2016 trip – though taking things a bit slower!
 Check out the video here for a taste.

 Leaving Europe we will explore Morocco, winding South from the Mediterranean through the Atlas Mountains, exploring the Sahara Desert and the Atlantic Coast.

 We will be climbing through the high folds of the Atlas mountains, and down through the spectacular gorges cut into them.
 Spending nights out under the stars in the desert.
 Making our way across the dunes of Erg Chegaga on the old route of the Paris-Dakar Rally.
 Staying at a trail-side auberge for some traditional Moroccan off-truck dining and hospitality.

 As well as the grand landscapes, we will visit the historic cities of Fez, Casablanca and Marrakech – with time to become immersed in the ancient medinas, and stock up on spices from market stalls for our on-board kitchen.
 There will even be a visit to a vegan restaurant or two!

 To the South we follow the Atlantic coast – literally on the beach for a 30km stretch of wet sand at low tide, between the dry dunes and the roaring ocean.
 Stopping over at a luxury camp with a swimming pool near a ruined fort, after walking under the cliffs and sea arches at Legzira.

 Then we head into Western Sahara and the long, empty expanse of desert and sea towards Dakhla.
 The desert has flattened into a wide plain here, ending as cliffs drop into the Atlantic, cut through by the occasional dry valley filled with dunes.